miffi/apropospriate.nvim/README.md

 A colorful, low-contrast, light & dark theme set for nvim.
 It strives to be pleasant, clean, and consistent, with special focus for the current buffer.

-This is a port of the [apropospriate-theme](https://github.com/waymondo/apropospriate-theme) written by [waymondo](https://github.com/waymondo).
+This is a port of the beautiful [apropospriate-theme](https://github.com/waymondo/apropospriate-theme) written by [waymondo](https://github.com/waymondo).